 Does being certified mean anything?

-Your reputation will be because of the grace of God in your life, as the good LORD works in you, through you, and for you–according to the gifting that He has given you, and according to your desire and discipline to work out what He has given you.
-If you have the desire to counsel and the skill (God-gifting) to counsel, and you passionately seek to appropriate those means of grace of God into your life, then the LORD will more than likely build you a platform to care for many people.
+Your reputation will be because of the grace of God in your life, as the good Lord works in you, through you, and for you–according to the gifting that He has given you, and according to your desire and discipline to work out what He has given you.
+If you have the desire to counsel and the skill (God-gifting) to counsel, and you passionately seek to appropriate those means of grace of God into your life, the Lord will more than likely build you a platform to care for many people.

 Why should I not take this program?

 I’m not sure.
 I try to talk people out of doing this program because it is not easy to do.
-Most of the people who begin the program, do not finish it.
-This transformational program requires (1) personal discipline, (2) time management skill, (3) an unwavering passion to help people, (4) courageous grace for self-examination, (5) faith for the process, (6) detestation for procrastination, and (7) an ability to balance life on the go.
+Most of the individuals who begin the program, do not finish it.
+The Mastermind course is a transformational program that requires (1) personal discipline, (2) time management skill, (3) an unwavering passion to help individuals, (4) courageous grace for self-examination, (5) faith for the process, (6) detestation for procrastination, and (7) an ability to balance life on the go.

-- It requires discipline: If you are not skilled in time management or if you procrastinate, you will not be able to do this program.
+- It Requires Discipline: If you are not skilled in time management or if you procrastinate, you will not be able to do this program.

-What would be a ballpark estimate of the number of hours a week needed to do the weekly work if a person planned to complete the course in 18 to 24 months.
-(I have a full time job.)
+What would be a ballpark estimate of the number of hours a week needed to do the weekly work if a person planned to complete the course in 18 to 24 months?
+(I have a full-time job.)

-Does this training program qualify for ACBC certification?
+Does this training program qualify for certification?

 One of our goals is to train Christians, while not setting up in people’s minds an unintended consequence of a two-tier system: (1) those who can counsel, based on being certified and (2) those who can’t counsel because they were not certified.

 My wife and I are considering signing up and beginning the program.
 Is the cost still $500.00, or $1000 for a couple?
 I assume the monthly mentoring is still $100 per person, rather than $100 per month for a couple?